luithw/hku_diabetes/README.md

 results = analyser.run(data, config=MyConfig)
 ```

-For a full list of available configuration options.
-Please see the documentation.
+For a full list of available configuration options and functions .
+Please see the [documentation](hku-diabetes.rtfd.io).

 ## Support
 For any quires, you can send me an email to luithw@hku.hk.